ThePlank/PlankEngine/README.md

 So for each of those type `haxelib install [library]` so shit like `haxelib install hscript`

-You'll also need to install a couple things that involve Gits.
-To do this, you need to do a few things first.
 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.
 2. Follow instructions to install the application properly.
 4. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.
+5. Run `haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit` to install linc_luajit
+6. Run `haxelib git hscript-ex https://github.com/ianharrigan/hscript-ex` for hscript-ex
-5. Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.
+7. Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` for flixel-addons

+(AGAIN!)You use `haxelib install [library name]` It's just like `haxelib install actuate`

+And you just copy (CTRL + C) and paste (CTRL + V) the ones with the ones that have links it's just like `haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit`

 You should have everything ready for compiling the game!
 Follow the guide below to continue!